CyVerse-Validate/Quickstart-Guide/docs/Intro to Iplant.md

 >not otherwise possible.
 >--<cite>[University of Indiana Knowledge Base](https://kb.iu.edu/d/auhf)</cite>

+Iplant has it own youtube [channel](https://www.youtube.com/user/iPlantCollaborative) and posts instructional videos on all of it's features.
+Once a month there is an hour long online introductory seminar which explains how to use Iplant to new users, these seminars are then posted onto [youtube](https://www.youtube.com/watch?v=9s5YY2-Mb5E)(this one is from July 2015), or you can follow along when they are [scheduled](http://www.iplantcollaborative.org/blog/events)

 Put simply, iPlant provides the space and processing power necessary for the large-scale data analyses that biologists and other life scientists often use in their research.
 The iPlant Collaborative is, as the name implies, a collaborative project between several universities around America including the University of Arizona, the Texas Advanced Computing Center (TACC) at the University of Texas Austin,